Akron Children's Logo

 Counseling and guidance services available for any life circumstances.

-Effective 3 months from the effective date of your health benefits.
+Resident disability insurance effective three months from the effective date of your health benefits.

-• Short term disability is paid at 100% of salary
+• Short-term disability is paid at 100% of salary.

-• The core plan for long-term is 50% of salary; with options to upgrade
+• The core plan for long-term is 50% of salary, with options to upgrade.

-• Residents may participate in the hospital’s 403(b) Plan from their date of hire.
+• Residents may participate in the hospital’s 403(b) plan from their date of hire.

-Professional Liability
+Professional Liability Insurance for Residents

-Akron Children’s Hospital provides trainees with professional liability insurance covering acts and omissions of the trainee in the course of the performance of services for Children’s.
+Akron Children’s provides pediatric residency trainees with professional liability insurance covering acts and omissions of the trainee in the course of the performance of services for Akron Children’s.
 Such coverage shall be in amounts of not less than that required of Children’s Medical Staff members.
 Children’s current primary layer of professional liability insurance coverage is written on an occurrence basis.
-In the event Children’s converts its primary layer of insurance coverage to a “claims made” policy effective during the term of the term of the trainee’s employment by Children’s, then on termination of the trainee’s employment with Children’s, Children’s would obtain coverage to the extent necessary to provide continuous coverage for claims asserted after termination of the trainee’s employment but arising out of occurrences during his or her employment.
+In the event Children’s converts its primary layer of insurance coverage to a “claims made” policy effective during the term of the trainee’s employment by Children’s, then on termination of the trainee’s employment with Children’s, Children’s would obtain coverage to the extent necessary to provide continuous coverage for claims asserted after termination of the trainee’s employment but arising out of occurrences during his or her employment.

 Your liability coverage only extends to your assigned training activities.
 You must not informally treat or prescribe for family members, friends, hospital employees or medical students.